issaiass/Chicago-Crime-Analysis/README.md

 ## Project Motivation

-This project is based on the dataset of the Crimes of Chicago from 2001 to Present, based on the Cross-Industry Standard Process of Data Mining (CRISP-DM), the repository answers 3 questions of :
+This project is based on the dataset of the Crimes of Chicago from 2001 to Present, based on the Cross-Industry Standard Process of Data Mining (CRISP-DM), the repository answers 4 questions of:

 - Which type of crimes are the mos frequent?
 - Which are the days that most of the crimes have been done?